Benefits of Dedicated Project Managers

 Is the developer someone who communicates well?
 Are they organized?
-Do they and have the availability and resources needed to focus on managing your project and the development?
+Do they have the availability and resources needed to focus on managing your project and its development?
 Especially for larger projects, you want your developers to develop and work on your project continuously.
 That’s why an intermediary focusing on the communication, budget, and timeline is helpful.
 Some developers can speak about technical subjects to someone who doesn’t understand the topics.
-Still, often it helps to have a project manager who can help translate technical issues to facilitate project communication.
+Still, it often helps to have a project manager who can help translate technical issues to facilitate project communication.

 These are a few reasons having a dedicated project manager is beneficial.
-They ensure all the requirements are being met, act as a middle man between the client and the developers, and ensure the project is delivered on time and within budget.
+They ensure all the requirements are being met, act as a middleman between the client and the developers, and ensure the project is delivered on time and within budget.